tonib/kaichronicles/doc/README-mechanics.md

 <saveInventoryState restorePoint="book4sect10Inventory" />
 <restoreInventoryState restorePoint="book4sect10Inventory" />
 ```
-It can be used when player loses all his objects, and they can be found after. "saveInventoryState"
+It can be used when player loses part of the inventory, and they can be found after. "saveInventoryState"
 stores the player current inventory state.
 When the "restoreInventoryState" rule is executed
-all the objects stored will be re-added to the player inventory. "restorePoint" property
+the objects stored will be re-added to the player inventory. "restorePoint" property
 is used to identify the place on the book where it was lost the inventory (they can be more
 than one).

+The optional property "objectsType" identifies the objects to lose / restore. "all" means all objects, meals and money
+will be lost. "weaponlike" means only weapons and weapon special items will be lost.
+The default value is "all"

 ### choiceSelected
 ```xml